‘Punjabi Wolves’ Danny Batth taking gigantic strides in English football

-The Wolverhampton Wanderers’ captain is determined to play for the Indian national team if the stringent rules in the country are made more flexible. . .
+The Wolverhampton Wanderers’ captain is determined to play for the Indian football team if the stringent rules in the country are made more flexible.

 Batth, for starters, has been the captain of Wolves and helped them regain promotion to England’s tier-II in 2014 with 46 appearances and a lot of clean sheets.
 Batth has been at Molineux Stadium since he was 12, which proves his commitment to a cause.
 Talking about India and his sojourns here, Batth answered, “Every time I have visited India, I have enjoyed the experience and the people I have met along the way.
 We have some important charity and awareness work to do with the YUWA charity in Northern India which was set up to prevent young girls getting sold into marriage and taken out of education.”

 Danny Batth continues, when asked about his roots, with, “My father was born in Punjab and moved with his family to England, but we still have land and a house here, it has always been apparent to me and my family that India is an important part of us.”

 We asked, “Do you keep visiting India and do you go to your native place in Punjab?”
 Batth, who knows the financial capital well, said, “No, I have always visited Mumbai because my girlfriend has worked here and she has worked here for periods of time in the past, so we have some good friends here.
 We are heading to Jaipur, Delhi and Agra next week, which should be exciting.
 The more I can see the better.”